 About Emery

-Emery Kaison MICALLEF NGUYEN (born Alan NGUYEN) is an Australian figure skater who has rapidly risen in the sport since beginning his career in November 2021.
+Emery Kaison MICALLEF NGUYEN (formerly known as Alan NGUYEN) is an Australian figure skater who has rapidly risen in the sport since beginning his career in November 2021.
 Competing in men's singles, Emery has made significant strides in a short period, accumulating multiple titles and medals while overcoming personal challenges.

 skater